 Financial Saving Sustainable Conclusion

-The COP provides insight into the consumption of a heat pump; the higher the number, the less electricity the heat pump consumes.
-However, the COP can give a distorted picture, especially with an air heat pump, because the circumstances are decisive.
-A SCOP is therefore more accurate, because it is a weighted average over an entire year.
-When the SCOP is expressed as an integrated value, all variables are included and the result is the most truthful.
-Despite the fact that gas is cheaper per kWh than electricity, a heat pump still proves to be more economical in consumption due to its economy.
-The better heat pumps have a SCOP of 5.2.
+When the SCOP is expressed as an integrated value, all variables are taken into account and the result is the most accurate.
+Although gas is cheaper per kWh than electricity, a heat pump still proves to be more economical to use due to its efficiency.
+Better heat pumps have a SCOP of 5.2.